PlasmaPy/PlasmaPy/docs/install.rst

 We highly recommend installing PlasmaPy from a Python environment created using `conda <https://conda.io/docs/>`_.
-Conda allows us to create and switch between Python environments that are isolated from each other and the system installation, while also simplifying the distribution of binary and compiled dependencies.
+Conda allows us to create and switch between Python environments that are isolated from each other and the system installation (in contrast to `this xkcd
+<https://xkcd.com/1987/>`_), while also simplifying the distribution of
+binary and compiled dependencies.

 After `installing conda <https://conda.io/docs/user-guide/install/>`_,
 run: